NethServer/nethsecurity/README.md

 The script will create a `bin` directory inside the current working directory.
 At the end, the `bin` directory will contain the output of the build.
+If a previous `bin` directory already exists, it will be renamed to `bin.bak`.
+If a previous `bin.bak` directory already exists, it will be removed.

 To speed up next builds, the script will also create `staging_dir` and `build_dir` directories as cache.
 To avoid cache creation, pass the `--no-cache` option: `./run --no-cache`.